petr-muller/www.vtes.cz/content/_index.en.md

 ---

 **Vampire: the Eternal Struggle** is a collectible card game designed by Richard Garfield in 1994.
-Unlike other card games, it is primarily designed for multiple players (four or five).
+Unlike other card games, it is primarily designed for multiple players, ideally five or four.
 The game takes place in the World of Darkness ([World of Darkness](www.worldofdarkness.com)) and is based on the Vampire: the Masquerade RPG.

 {{< timeline >}}